damianofalcioni/js-functions-orchestrator/README.md

 ## Logic

-The orchestration graph is defined only through a list of `connections` between JS functions, and optionally an initial set of starting functions with user defined inputs.
+The orchestration graph is defined by a list of `connections` between JS/TS functions, and optionally an initial set of starting functions with user-defined inputs.
 A single connection can be `from` multiple JS functions `to` multiple JS functions and may include the transformation logic for the outputs of the `from` JS functions to the inputs of the `to` JS functions.
-After the initial execution of all the functions with user defined inputs, the different connections are sequentially looped and each connection start only when all the `from` JS functions have Promises of results.
-Once awaited, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions that are then executed.
+After the initial execution of all the functions with user-defined inputs, the different connections loop sequentially and each connection starts only when all the `from` JS functions have Promises of results.
+Once awaited, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions, which are then executed.

 In more details the orchestration logic is the following:

-1. Initialization of starting functions with user defined inputs
+1. Initialization of starting functions with user-defined inputs
     - The selected functions are executed and their result Promise stored

 3. Loop all connections

-4. If there are available results for every `"from"` function, the connection start
+4. If there are available results for each `"from"` function, the connection starts
     1. Execute the transition
         - JSONata returning `{"to":[…]}`
         - Available `$.from` array, `$.global` object, and `$.local` object
-    2. Store transition results as inputs for all the `"connection.to"` functions
+    2. Store the transition results as inputs for all the `"connection.to"` functions
     3. Delete all the `"from"` results
     4. Execute all the `"to"` functions with the available inputs from the transition
-        - If input is `"null"` the function is not executed (loop exit condition)
+        - If the input is `"null"` the function is not executed (loop exit condition)

-5. Do until no more connections can start
+5. Repeat until no more connections can be started
-    - Note: incorrectly designed graphs can lead to infinite executions.
+    - Note: Incorrectly designed graphs can lead to infinite executions.

 6. Return all the remaining functions and connections results